Menu

 Ohio Property Tax Updates

-Ohio Governor DeWine signed House Bill 126 into law on April 21, 2022.
-The law went into effect on July 21, 2022.
-The bill imposes limitations on when a school district can file a property tax complaint with an Ohio county board of revision (BOR).
-The bill amended Ohio Revised Code 5715.19, which regulates who may file a tax valuation complaint.
-The bill also amended code section 5717.01, which governs appeals from BOR decisions.
+House Bill 126 was signed into law on April 21, 2022.
+Its effective date was July 21, 2022.
+The bill imposes limitations on when a school district can file a property tax complaint with an Ohio county board of revision (BOR), and limitations on who may appeal BOR decisions.
+The bill amended Ohio Revised Code 5715.19, which regulates who may file a tax valuation complaint, and amended code section 5717.01, which governs appeals from BOR decisions.

-Introduced and passed quickly, the bill has been subject to extensive scrutiny.
+Introduced and passed quickly, the bill continues to be subject to extensive scrutiny.

-The Ohio Board of Tax Appeals (BTA) decided in October of 2022 that a political subdivision that has filed a 2021 tax year complaint or counter-complaint cannot appeal any BOR decision issued after July 21, 2022.
+The Ohio Board of Tax Appeals (BTA) decided in October of 2022 that a political subdivision that has filed a 2021 tax year complaint or counter-complaint could not appeal any BOR decision issued after July 21, 2022.

-The BTA’s October 2022 decision was challenged, and the Third District Court of Appeals recently issued a decision reversing and remanding the BTA decision.
-In relevant part, the appellate court held:
+The BTA’s October 2022 decision was repeatedly challenged, and the Third, Fifth, and Tenth District Courts of Appeals subsequently issued decisions reversing and remanding the decision.

 Kristopher Nicoloff